Painting kitchen cabinets does not have to be a big daunting overwhelming task.

 HARDWARE: Handles and knobs can now be put back into place.
 I actually painted mine and that is another blog for another day.
 Sign up for my newsletter here if you don’t want to miss it.
 I flipping love them!!!

 I’ve so far completed two sections of my kitchen.
 I have about 6 sections to go.
 I’d love to think I’ll finish painting the kitchen cabinets by the holidays but that isn’t going to happen and I’m okay with it!
+If you’re not able to renovate your cabinets in time for the holidays by yourself, you might need to look for some outside help and that’s also okay.
+This cabinet maker melbourne based, can help you create your dream kitchen without having to lift a finger.
+But if you aren’t in any rush, it can be really enjoyable to work on home improvements in your own time.

-It was actually very enjoyable to paint these two small sections at a time.
+It was actually very enjoyable for me to paint these two small sections at a time.
 I did it without having to carve out any more than just an hour or two at a time.
 And that’s real life to me!!
 That’s a large project that I can tackle a little at a time….completely by myself!

 I hope this inspires you to tackle those ugly cabinets without feeling overwhelmed.